Master of Arts in Teaching - Graduate Interdisciplinary Degree

 Failure to provide any documentation upon request by an agency, program, or school may result in the candidate’s inability to complete field experiences and the requirements for the TWU Educator Preparation Program Education.

 General Requirements for the M.A.T.

-The M.A.T. requires a minimum of 32 semester credit hours: 16 semester credit hours of pedagogy and professional responsibilities/diversity in education; minimum 9 semester credit hours of coursework in selected content area; and 6-12 semester credit hours supervised teaching experience.
+The M.A.T. is a 32-41 semester credit hour degree: 19 semester credit hours of pedagogy and professional responsibilities/diversity in education; 6-9 semester credit hours of coursework in selected content area; and 6-12 semester credit hours supervised teaching experience.
 Students may have to enroll in a one semester credit hour course for the professional portfolio depending on the certification route.

 - Students must meet all TWU certification requirements to receive authorization to take the TExES examination in either their academic specialization or Pedagogy and Professional Responsibilities (PPR).